amalgam8/amalgam8/apps/bookinfo/README.md

 * *productpage*.
 The productpage microservice calls the *details* and *reviews* microservices to populate the page.
 It provides a good example to experiment with both mid-tier and edge service routing.
 * *details*.
 The details microservice contains book information.
 * *reviews*.
 The reviews microservice contains book reviews.
-It also calls the *ratings* microservice, to provide two levels on downstream mid-tier routing.
+It also calls the *ratings* microservice, to provide two levels of downstream mid-tier routing.
 * *ratings*.
-The ratings microservice contains booking ranking information that accompanies a book review.
+The ratings microservice contains book ranking information that accompanies a book review.

 There are 3 versions of the reviews microservice: